 LONDON CURATOR C. Eastwood reviews artist Water Kerner 2014

 London; England Curator C. Eastwood reviews Water Kerner's Art in Los Angeles

 London's Sweet'Art Curator Reviews Water Kerner

-*SEE "London curator review" LINK at TOP OF THIS PAGE for article contents*
+*SEE "London Curator Review" LINK (on HomePage) for article contents*

 “Mummified trees wrapped with the “Financial Times” from newspapers, rusted cans, extinct bird illustrations, glutinous tar, and old 35mm slides are some of the materials utilized and manipulated in Water Kerner’s installation.